jka6502/stratum/README.md

 ## Just... why?

-Why not use one of the existing module mechanisms that have sprung up for browser dependency management, you ask?
+Why not use one of the existing module loaders that tackle browser dependency management, you ask?

-Well, the answer is:
+Well, basically:

 * I enjoyed writing it
 * I hate the automagic and boilerplate required for mechanisms like AMD
-* I personally find this mechanism makes for simple, clean, readable code
+* I personally find this approach makes for simple, clean, readable code
-* I find build steps/manual dependency management slow down prototyping, and thereby inhibit my creativity
+* I find that build steps/manual dependency management slow down prototyping, and by doing so, inhibit my creativity and demotivate me
 * The gotchas listed above are easily avoided
 * I've convinced myself that anything that falls foul of the above is, in fact, a code smell anyway :-P